-In the event of a governmental audit, investigation, or pending litigation, record disposition may be suspended at the direction of the Managing Director.
+In the event of a governmental audit, investigation, or pending legal action, record disposal may be suspended at the direction of the Managing Director.

-When litigation against the firm or its employees is filed or threatened, the law imposes a duty upon the firm to preserve all documents and records that pertain to the issues.
-As soon as the firm is made aware of pending or threatened litigation, the Managing Director will notify the appropriate employees/departments.
+When legal action against 3D Recruit or its employees is filed or threatened, the law imposes a duty upon 3D Recruit to preserve all documents and records that pertain to the issues.
+As soon as 3D Recruit is made aware of pending or threatened legal action, the Managing Director will notify the appropriate employees/departments.

 The litigation hold directive overrides any records retention schedule that may have otherwise called for disposal or destruction of the relevant documents.
 The Managing Director will inform employees/departments when litigation holds are cleared.

 Any electronic documents such as e-mail and computer accounts will need to be immediately maintained by the appropriate departments as well as Information Resources until the hold is released.
 No employee or department who has been notified of a litigation hold may alter or delete any electronic records that falls within the scope of that hold.
 Violation of the hold may subject the individual to disciplinary action, up to and including dismissal, as well as personal liability for civil and/or criminal sanctions by the courts or law enforcement agencies.